Practice Areas:Whistleblower Law, Construction Law, Intellectual Property and Complex Litigation

 Chris also represents owners, design professionals, contractors and subcontractors in all forms of construction litigation and arbitration – from lien disputes through to complex dispute work.

 Chris represents a wide array of clients drafting and negotiating IP-related agreements, as well as litigating, on their behalf.
 Some of Chris’ clients include award winning photographers, Academy Award and Emmy Award winners.
+In 2020, Chris was on the trial team that prevailed in trial before SDNY, obtaining a verdict for willful infringement of a famous artist’s work, against a major internet based platform.

 Southern & Eastern Districts New York